yemiwebby/nest-customer-list-app/README.md

-# Build a blog using Nest.js, Vue.js and MongoDB
+# Build a customer management app using Nest.js, Vue.js and MongoDB

 Application repo for a customer list management application built with Nest.js, Vue.js and MongoDB.